 - This is the biggest section of any resume.
 Here’s where you list, in reverse chronological order, your work experience.
 Clearly indicate the name of past employers, your position and the dates you worked for each employer.

 - If you’ve been in the work force for a long time, it’s not always necessary to list the details of your entire career.
 Summarize experience older that 15 years or that is not relevant to the position.
 The same applies to part-time and summer positions you held as a student.

 - Thoughtfully list experience that is relevant to the position(s) you are applying for.
-Outline your main roles and responsibilities with each position, focussing on your achievements or accomplishments.
-Don't forget to list platforms, environments, tools, etc.
+Outline your main roles and responsibilities with each position, focusing on your achievements or accomplishments.
+Don’t forget to list platforms, environments, tools, etc.

 - Finally, try to fill in any gaps in your work history with a brief explanation.
 Employers will expect you to account for your time out of the work force.